Bettmann Archive

 The archive began with Otto Bettmann's personal collection of 15,000 images which he brought with him in suitcases when he escaped from Nazi Germany.
 Over the years, it acquired other collections, including the Gendreau Collection of Americana in 1967, the Underwood & Underwood Collection of material from late 19th century to World War I in 1971, and the United Press International collection in 1984.
+Louis Stern Fine Arts exhibited a selection of works from the Bettman Archive in 1999.

-Today, Getty Images had taken over the Bettmann Archive before Visual China Group acquired Corbis in 2016.
+Getty Images had taken over the Bettmann Archive before Visual China Group acquired Corbis in 2016.